-In fact, the Tibetan climate is not as harsh as many people imagine it to be.
-It is suitable for travel to the central Tibet of Lhasa, Shigartse, Tsetang, Gyantse almost all year around, the other destinations of North, West, East are good to be visited from March to December, and the best time is August and September, October, November.
+Tibet Weather is not as harsh as many people think.
+It is suitable for travel to central Tibet of Lhasa, Shigartse, Tsetang, Gyantse all year round.
+The other destinations of North, West, East are good to visit from March to December, and the best time is August, September, October, November.

-From mid-July through to the end of September the monsoon starts to affect parts of Tibet.
-The months of July and August bring half of Tibet’s annual rainfall.
-Travel to western Tibet becomes slightly more difficult, the roads to the east are temporarily washed out and the Friendship Highway sometimes becomes impassable on the Nepal side or on the border itself.
+From mid-July until the end of September the monsoon starts to impact parts of Tibet.
+Between July and August is when half of Tibet’s annual rainfall is.
+Travel to western Tibet is slightly difficult, the roads to the east are temporarily washed out and the Friendship Highway becomes impassable on the Nepal or the border.

-Tibet is not a frozen wasteland during winter, it actually has surprisingly mild climate.
-The daily average temperature is around 8 degrees in Lhasa, it snows once a while, and most of the days in central Tibet are sunshine all the time.
-However, the temperature of winter in Tibet still varies sharply between daytime and night.
+Tibet is not a frozen wasteland during the winter, but has a surprisingly mild climate.
+The daily average temperature is around 8 degrees in Lhasa.
+It snows once a while and on most days in central Tibet where sun shines all the time.
+However, the temperature in winter in Tibet still varies sharply between the day and night.

-Winter is also a good timing for witnessing different festivals, the colors of plateau’s vegetation changes.
-The weather is characterized with dry air, small puffy white clouds, unbelievably blue skies, the gorgeous sunshine lights Tibet’s ancient streets filled with Tibetans wearing traditional costume.
+Winter is also a good time to see different festivals, the colors of plateau’s vegetation changes.
+The weather is characterized by dry air, small puffy white clouds, blue skies, gorgeous sunshine lights and ancient streets populated with Tibetans wearing traditional costumes.